 Snehram Ladia Haveli:

-This haveli has some artwork dated prior to 1907 while the recent most addition in art work here is dated somewhere in 1940s.
+This haveli has some artwork dated prior to 1907 while the recent most addition in artwork here is dated somewhere in the 1940s.

 Art Expression Prevalent in Mandawa:

-The havelis of Mandawa be it big or small have more or less a fine mix of frescos & murals paintings.
-In some havelis in Mandawa and in the fort, use of colored glass in embellishing windows etc. is also seen.
+A fine mix of frescos & murals paintings can be seen in these big and small havelis of Mandawa.
+In some havelis of Mandawa and in the fort, use of colored glass in embellishing windows etc. is also seen.
 But generally the depiction of Rajasthani culture, Hindu deities can be seen.
 Quite interestingly, a major foreign influence can also be seen which is not restricted to British artistic style only.

 2 Nights & 3 Days exclusively for Mandawa if you really want to see havelis and appreciate their art.
 If you just want to give a fly visit to each haveli and cover havelis in nearby one or two towns then also this duration works approximately.

-Radhika Haveli is the hotel to be if one is looking for reasonable stay in a grand haveli like setup.
+Radhika Haveli is the hotel to be if one is looking for a reasonable stay in a grand haveli like set up.
 It is located on the inner roads of Mandawa, just a little away from the main road.
 The landmark to find it is Monica Restaurant.
-Everything about the ambience of this haveli turned heritage hotel is truly lovable.
+Everything about the ambiance of this haveli turned heritage hotel is truly lovable.
 It takes you back in time and gives you the feel of living in a flamboyantly decorated haveli from yesteryears.
 The rooms are big and well maintained for the same royal feeling to resonate.
 The staff especially the owner is warm, courteous & ready to assist.
-As a send off gift, they give Rajasthani puppets.
+As a send-off gift, they give Rajasthani puppets.

 In Mandawa, most restaurants serve pure vegetarian food and those which serve non-vegetarian dishes aren’t really up to the mark.
 Having tried three to four restaurants here’s our experience report card for them: